JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 ![Railay beach](assets/images/railay_beach.gif)

-*Clicks the button to start a download process.*
+*The user needs to click the button to start a download process.*

 For this lesson we'll just focus on the progress arc indeterminate animation, leaving the completion animation for further posts.
 Let's try to move step by step.

 To achieve an indeterminate progress we could just use the [Flutter built in CircularProgressIndicator](https://api.flutter.dev/flutter/material/CircularProgressIndicator-class.html) right away, but for the purpose of learning we'll write it from scratch.
-That will also leave more room for tweaking the animation in further posts.
+That will also leave more room for tweaking the animation in further posts, and maybe creating our own Flutter package.

 ### The solution